EWaterman/bechdel/README.md

 python ./manage.py collectstatic

-#### Option 2 - CDN
+#### Option 2 - CDN  (this is the one I went with)

 Use Cloudinary (which is free)
 - https://pypi.org/project/django-cloudinary-storage/
 - https://stackoverflow.com/questions/54041196/how-to-deploy-media-files-in-django-heroku

-Upload the posters to the media library, which is accessible by clicking the cloudinary plugin on the app heroku page.
+Now they're auto uploaded to the cloudinary media library when I add a new movie via the dhango admin API page, which is accessible by clicking the cloudinary plugin on the app heroku page.

 ### TODO: